Nuclear power in Portugal: 1980 to 1986

 The national energy plan in 1982 included the opening of a nuclear plant that generated 950 MWe power in 1995, which would lead to a nuclear program that would bring up to 9000 MWe of installed power by 2010.
 The VIII Constitutional Government did not approve this plan, but sent it to be discussed in a public debate.
 The following version of the National Energy Plan, in 1984, also planned the installation of 950 MWe reactors between 1998 and 2010, but the decision process stopped while doing location analysis because the International Atomic Energy Agency would not reach a formal position on the issue.

 The official halt to a possible nuclear energy plan came from the State Secretary of Environment of the X Constitutional Government in 1986.
 Although the Minister for Industry and Commerce and the State Secretary of Industry did not agree with this position, the then Prime Minister of Portugal Aníbal Cavaco Silva rectified it, becoming an official government decision.

 20-year hiatus

 In the following 20 years, nuclear energy became a taboo for Portugal.
 The XIII Constitutional Government (1995–1999), led by António Guterres, decided to adopt an energy policy focused on renewable energies.
 At the end of that parliamentary term, the government emitted the joint order number 531/99, in which it formalized the position of Portugal on the nuclear energy issue at international level.
-The overal position is a gradual retirement from both the industry and the research and development scene in this field.
+The overall position is a gradual retirement from both the industry and the research and development scene in this field.
 These propositions are popular amongst the people, who 70% do not want nuclear plants built in their country.